Personal tools

 • The student will remain in suspended status pending the hearing even if the timeline is extended to support the request for witnesses.

-• The school authorities shall have the right to call witnesses and to question any witnesses who testify.
+• The school authorities will have the right to call witnesses and to question any witnesses who testify.

 • The school must notify the Hearing Office regarding witnesses to ensure additional time is scheduled.
 (See guidelines above)